pvlib/pvlib-python/docs/sphinx/source/user_guide/storage.rst

    plt.close()

-.. note:: The :py:func:`~pvlib.flow.self_consumption_ac_battery` function
-   allows you to define the AC-DC losses, if you would rather avoid the default values.

 While the self-consumption with AC-connected battery use case imposes many restrictions to the power flow, it still allows some flexibility to decide when to allow charging and discharging.
 If you wanted to simulate a use case where